benmclaren/camillafitness/content/about.md

 draft: false
 subtitle: "Finding the inner strength, motivation and power you need to face life’s challenges."
 ---
 I have always been a lover of the outdoors and being active.
-An obsession with horses is where it all started, followed by being selected, at school, to train with my then idol, Sally Gunnell, at Crystal Palace athletics track, over hurdles.
+My obsession with horses is where it began, followed by being selected, at school, to train with my then idol, Sally Gunnell, at Crystal Palace athletics track, over hurdles.
 Yes- I LOVE to jump!
 Camilla Cresswell PT was born out of my sporting childhood.
-Later into my teens I was able to finally join a gym where I became a ‘spin’ fanatic- especially on colder darker nights- participating in back to back classes in what became my 2nd home at LA Fitness in South London.
+In my teens I was able to join a gym where I became a ‘spin’ fanatic - especially on colder darker nights- participating in back to back classes in what became my 2nd home at LA Fitness.
 In 2003, I completed my Level 2 Fitness Instructor qualification.

-Post having had a baby in 2015, and facing the physical and mental challenges that followed I threw myself into exercising racehorses, feeling a new-found strength by being physically active everyday and throwing myself into something I loved was completely empowering.
-It really hit home and was a reminder how closely linked physical and mental health are.
-Loving people and fitness, it was a no brainer I had to follow my heart to help and inspire others.
+Post having a baby in 2015, and facing the physical and mental challenges that followed, I threw myself into exercising racehorses, feeling a new-found strength by being physically active everyday.
+Doing something I really loved was completely empowering and it hit home how closely linked are physical and mental health.
+Loving people, fitness and being active, it was a no brainer I had to follow my heart to help and inspire others.

-I am now a qualified Level 3 Personal Trainer, and I am passionate about helping you find the inner strength, motivation and power you need to face life’s challenges.
+I am now a qualified Level 3 Personal Trainer, and passionate about helping you find the inner strength, motivation and power needed to face life’s challenges.

-I have the understanding &amp; knowledge for athletes who need a change in programming, and empathy for those stuck working at a desk who need motivation, enthusiasm and positive energy.
-I can provide inspiration and change to your fitness programming to help you achieve your goals.
+I have understanding & knowledge for athletes who need a change in programming, and empathy for those stuck working at a desk who need motivation, enthusiasm and positive energy.
+I can provide inspiration and changes to your fitness programming to help you achieve your goals.

 ## Qualifications
 - Certified Level 3 Personal Trainer